trailheadapps/ecars/README.md

     $ sfdx force:user:password:generate -u ecars
     ```

-1. Generate a Security Token for the scratch org user.
-Run the following command and then click Reset Security Token.
-You will receive the security token in an email.
-This will be used later for the `SF_TOKEN` config var in the Heroku apps.

-    ```console
-    $ sfdx force:org:open -u ecars -p /lightning/settings/personal/ResetApiToken/home
-    ```

 1. (Optional) Activate the `Pulsar_Bold` theme on the `Themes and Branding` page by running the following command:

     ```console